Cmoconnor0823/Games-For-All/README.md

 ## Application in Action
 When the application is loaded you will be taken to the home page.
-From here the User will be asked to input several options that will allow for a personalized search of the videogames in the Chicken Coop Database.
+From here the User will be asked to input several options that will allow for a personalized search of the videogames in the Giant Bomb Database.
 Once the User has chosen an Age range, a  Console and a Genere and submitted their choices, 10 relavant videogames will return and display on the page in a card containing info about each game.
 Multiple searches will also display information on the page.

 ## Technology
 This page was built with the following technologies: